IE305 series: Interior

+The interior of the iE305 series is equipped with dark blue priority seating, a passenger information display (PIDS) above the automatic doors, surveillance cameras, overhead luggage racks located above the passenger windows, and a free space for wheelchair users and baby stroller.
+In addition, door chimes are installed, which sound when the doors are opened and closed.

 Formations

 Each trainset in the iE305 series comprises 12 cars.
 This configuration features two driver cabins situated in the first car and the twelfth car (the final car).
 These two cars are non-motorized and are classified as trailer cars with driver cabins (Tc).

 Meanwhile, the other trains are divided into several types, namely: